open-metadata/OpenMetadata/openmetadata-docs/content/main-concepts/metadata-standard/schemas/entity/services/connections/database/dynamoDBConnection.md

 - **`type`**: Service Type.
 Refer to *#/definitions/dynamoDBType*.
 Default: `DynamoDB`.
 - **`awsConfig`**: Refer to *../../../../security/credentials/awsCredentials.json*.
-- **`database`** *(string)*: Database of the data source.
-This is optional parameter, if you would like to restrict the metadata reading to a single database.
-When left blank, OpenMetadata Ingestion attempts to scan all the databases.
-Default: `DynamoDB`.
 - **`connectionOptions`**: Refer to *../connectionBasicType.json#/definitions/connectionOptions*.
 - **`connectionArguments`**: Refer to *../connectionBasicType.json#/definitions/connectionArguments*.
 - **`supportsMetadataExtraction`**: Refer to *../connectionBasicType.json#/definitions/supportsMetadataExtraction*.